degagawolde/twitter-data-analysis/README.md

 # Twitter-Data-Analysis

+Given filter words, fetches tweets and shows polarity, sentiment scores, topic modeling, and a word map based on the fetched tweets.

 Twitter is A social media on which enormous data is being generated.
 Using Twitter Data, it is possible to various analyses on a particular product or entity.
 So, in this report, we will see step-by-step how to make Twitter data analysis.

 ## Data Acquisition